Miss Universe 1973: Selection of participants

 Contestants from sixty-one countries and territories were selected to compete in the pageant.

 Debuts, returns, and, withdrawals

 This edition saw the debut of Cyprus, and the returns of Ceylon, which last competed in 1970; and Lebanon, Nicaragua, Panama, and Trinidad and Tobago which last competed in 1971.

-Cyprianna Munnings of the Bahamas withdrew in order to joing the celebration of her country's independence from the United Kingdom.
+Cyprianna Munnings of the Bahamas withdrew in order to join the celebration of her country's independence from the United Kingdom.
 Katrin Gisladóttir of Iceland withdrew for health reasons.
 Mary Núñez of Peru was not allowed by her government to participate due to the weak diplomatic relations with the United States and Peru.
 Ecuador, Iraq, and Zaire withdrew from the competition after their respective organizations failed to hold a national competition or appoint a delegate.

 Results

 Miss Universe 1973 participating countries and territories.